Australia’s support for COVID-19 preparedness and response in Sri Lanka

 Australia wants to keep our region safe, stable, prosperous and resilient.
 The COVID-19 pandemic represents a significant challenge for governments and communities globally - including Australia.
 Our support will help Sri Lanka prepare for, and prevent, the spread of COVID-19, and to manage the social and economic impacts to come.

 Australia’s support to Sri Lanka

-Australia has committed AUD 1.5 million to support Sri Lanka’s response to COVID-19.
-Since 5 March, Australia has been quick to respond to the Sri Lankan Government’s requests for support and to the needs of communities.
+Australia has committed AUD 4 million to support Sri Lanka’s response to COVID-19.
+Australia has been quick to respond to the Sri Lankan Government’s requests for support and to the needs of communities.
+Our development programs have reprioritised activities to meet the immediate needs of the government, economic partners and the Sri Lankan community.
 We have partnered with UN agencies and local partners to identify priorities and coordinate our response.

 More information can be found here.

 On stability and resilience, Australia’s support focuses on food security and social protection.
 Our local partners have provided essential goods such as food and cash to communities outside of formal safety net systems.
 This includes in the Northern and Eastern provinces, where we have supported households with ration packs and small cash transfers to small businesses.
 We also providing support to the Ministry of Education through the WFP to provide take-home food rations for children that would usually receive meals through the School Meal Program (closed due to curfew).